KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 All those who are interested in crypto should take part in this.
 First of all, crypto exchanges.
 They work both with fiat and tokens, ー ideal for crooks who want money.

-Why do the KYC procedure
+Why implement the KYC procedure

 Token type